edgedb/easy-edgedb/chapter16/index.md

 let me go!', '\n');
 ```

-will split it by line and give the following array:
+The output is an array of the text split by line:

 ```
 {['Oh, hear me!', 'hear me!', 'Let me go!', 'let me go!', 'let me go!']}